Bedrock-OSS/bedrock-wiki-legacy/concepts/entity-properties.md

 ------------------

 ### Manipulating and Accessing Entity Properties
-+ You can access entity properties though MoLang Entity Queries:
++ You can access entity properties though MoLang Entity Queries (Note, these MoLang Entity Queries are a part of Experimental features):
   + `query.actor_property`
   + `query.has_actor_property`

-+ Through entity events, you can set the entity property to a value with the `set_actor_property` event response:
++ With entity events, you may set the entity property to a value with the `set_actor_property` event response:
 ```json
 "events": {
     "event:set_entity_property": {